kevinbowen777/config-compliance/README.md

 ## Description #

-    A collection of perl scripts that checks local Cisco configuration files against user managed policy templates and produces a PASS/FAIL report based upon the defined policies.
-Here is part of a sample
+    A collection of perl scripts that check local Cisco configuration files against user managed policy templates and produces a PASS/FAIL report based upon the defined policies.
+Here is a portion of a sample
 	report:

 ![](images/config-compliance-report_sample.png)